-It’s that time again: the question of the month is back and will see us attempt to answer a quandary that has been puzzling the gaming community since it first mashed buttons playing Track & Field.
-We’re going up against our friends and blogging neighbours in order to find the ultimate response in less than 100 words – and we’re asking you to choose the winner by voting in our poll.
+The question of the month is back and will see us attempt to answer a quandary that has been puzzling the gaming community since it first mashed buttons playing Track & Field.
+We’re going up against our blogger-friends to find the ultimate response in less than 100 words – and we’re asking you to choose the winner by voting in our poll.

 But first, let’s take a look at last month’s question and find out who won!